Wheel of Fortune and Fantasy: Episode 3: "Once Again"

-In 2019, a virus resulted in computers inadvertently divulging their data, resulting in everyone reverting to using telegrams and the postal service.
+Digital technology has mostly been abandoned since 2019 when a virus struck, resulting in uncontrollable leaks of personal and confidential information.
 Natsuko attends her all-girls high school reunion, finding that she does not fit in nor remember her classmates' names.
-Later at the train station, she recognizes a classmate she was close with and is invited to her home.
-The two reminisce, and Natsuko asks her if she is truly happy.
-Realizing that Natsuko is about to let heavy feelings off her chest, the classmate admits that she has forgotten Natsuko's name.
-The two learn that they've mistaken each other for former classmates, not even having attended the same school.
+Later at the train station, she recognizes a classmate she was desperately hoping to meet again and is invited to her home.
+The two reminisce, but eventually realize that they have mistaken each other for former classmates.

-An embarrassed Natsuko tries to make excuses and depart but is convinced to stay.
-Natsuko reveals that the person she mistook the lady, Aya, for was her first love and that the two of them broke up in college.
-Aya offers to role-play as her ex-girlfriend from 20 years ago, helping Natsuko to vent her many unresolved feelings for her old college friend.
-As they eventually return to the train station, Natsuko learns that Aya mistook her for a classmate she used to play the piano with, and Natsuko role-plays as her in turn.
-The role-playing now helps Aya to resolve past feelings which she had not been able to previously resolve.
-As they eventually part, Aya changes her mind and runs back to catch up with Natsuko before she gets on her train back to Tokyo.
-She tells her that she has finally remembered her old classmate's first name which had eluded her for the last several hours: Nozomi.
-The two repeat the name back and forth, and then hug each other.
+An embarrassed Natsuko attempts to leave but the host, Aya, convinces her to stay.
+Natsuko reveals that the person she mistook Aya for was her first love and she never got over their breakup in college.
+Aya offers to play the role of her ex-girlfriend and helps Natsuko vent her unresolved feelings.
+As they return to the train station, Natsuko learns that Aya mistook her for a classmate she used to play the piano with and admired.
+Natsuko role-plays as the classmate in turn, which allows Aya to confess to her insecurities despite a seemingly perfect married life.
+As they eventually part, Aya runs back to Natsuko and tells her that she has finally remembered her old classmate's name, and the two share a passionate embrace.